-Throughout Asia, acupuncture has had a long history as a fertility treatment.
-It is used to address the kinds of medical problems that prevent a couple from conceiving.
-More recently, the popularity of fertility acupuncture has spread as an effective adjunctive treatment to IVF after studies have shown that it can increase the efficacy of IVF by 50%.
+Throughout Asia, acupuncture has had a long history as an alternative medicine for fertility treatments.
+It is used to address the kinds of medical problems and stress levels that prevent a couple from conceiving.
+More recently, the popularity of fertility acupuncture has spread as an effective injunctive treatment to IVF (in vitro fertilization) after studies have shown that it can increase the efficacy of IVF treatments by 50%.

 Acupuncture for Fertility

-As clinicians, we use Chinese medicine to treat women for fertility related problems such as PCOS, endometriosis, luteal phase defect, irregular cycles and amenorrhea.
-We also support women with acupuncture as they go through IVF and other assisted reproductive techniques.
+As clinicians, licensed acupuncturists and reproductive endocrinologists, we use Chinese herbal medicine to treat women who are trying to conceive but have fertility problems such as PCOS, endometriosis, luteal phase defect, irregular cycles and amenorrhea.
+We also support women with acupuncture treatments as they go through IVF and other assisted reproductive techniques.
 Why does it work?
 To put it briefly, fertility acupuncture helps to increase blood flow to the ovaries and the uterus.
 This supports a healthy ovarian follicle and uterine lining.
 It also decreases inflammation and corrects subtle hormone imbalances.
 We combine acupuncture with Chinese herbs to support a woman’s natural rhythms.
 We also use it to address complex patterns that affect the whole body and impact fertility.

 The Chinese originally described the effect of acupuncture by referring to channels (meridians) through which energy flows deep into the body.
 This sounds esoteric, however, whilst researching for my new book, Energy Medicine: The Science and Mystery of Healing, I realized that not only were they right, but that there is a scientific explanation for these channels.
 Fascia is a form of connective tissue that, due to its collagen content is highly electro-conductive.

 If you overlay a map of the fascial planes on a map of the traditional acupuncture channels they trace the same paths.
-Acupuncture has been shown to stretch connective tissue to increase its electro-conductivity when the needles are placed and manipulated.
+Acupuncture has been shown to stretch connective tissue to increase its electro-conductivity when the acupuncture needles are placed and manipulated.
 And the signal that it creates is transmitted deep into the body via the fascia.
 This discovery has led us to understand that there really are channels that conduct energy.
-From a modern anatomical perspective these are the pathways of the fascia.
+From a modern anatomical perspective these are the pathways of the fascia through these acupuncture points.